Breast Augmentation FAQ Las Vegas

 Which is better: augmentation with implants or fat transfer?

 The option that’s best for you generally has a lot to do with the type of results you want.
 Fat transfer is an exciting option for many women because it creates results that look and feel quite natural.
 However, it’s not a good match for patients in search of a significant increase in volume, as fat transfer can’t add more than a cup size or so.
-If you’re unsure of the procedure that would work best for you, Dr. Edwards or Dr. Higgins can help you decide.
+If you’re unsure of the procedure that would work best for you, Dr. Edwards, Dr. Higgins, or Dr. Silver can help you decide.

 If I need to replace my implants in the future, can the same incisions be used?